-Ever seen a speed camera sign but didn't see the camera itself and wondered if it was hidden or just not there at all?
+Have you ever seen a speed camera sign but didn't see the camera itself and wondered if it was hidden, or just not there at all?

 In this short blog, we're going to discuss the reasons for speed camera signs and why there may not always be a camera ready and waiting for speed limit breakers.